 OneTrueError is an open source error handling service.
 It includes the context information that you forgot to include when you logged/reported the exception.

 Continue reading “OneTrueError – Open source exception management for .NET”

 OneTrueError is a new startup which also is a member of Microsoft BizSpark.
 This post is about the client library for WinForms/WPF.
 It will catch and handle all uncaught exceptions automatically.
 The errors are also uploaded to our site for analysis to enable us to suggest possible solutions

 OneTrueError has a complete WCF integration following the same pattern as WCF.
 It makes it a breeze to capture and analyze errors in WCF applications.

-Bug fixes OneTrueError has gotten some bug fixes.
+OneTrueError has gotten some bug fixes.
 A windows update of .NET framework gave us a bit of a down time.
 Won’t happen again.
 Fortunately the client library always continue to try to deliver reports if something fails.
 So nothing should be lost even if the report site is temporarily down.

 OneTrueError.com is my new startup for .NET developers.
 It’s a bit like ELMAH, but for most of Microsoft’s different frameworks, and with a tad bit of analytics.